jwidavid/music-tracker/README.md

 9_ If you click the delete button on a band, the application should delete all albums that belong to that band and then it should delete the band.

 10_ If you click the edit link for any list item you should be taken to an edit page for that item.
-There you should be able to edit any of the fields on the item.
+There you should be able to edit any of the fields on the item. **DONE**

 11_ Use Laravel relationships to tie the band model to the album model and the album model to the band model. **DONE**